aldrinm/recipes-korny-info/about.md

 #### untested
 These are recipes I've never actually tested - use with caution.

+#### external
+Recipes that are links to someone else's site - I'm not going to bother copying web-based recipes here!

+#### pressure-cooker
+I have a shiny new Instant Pot pressure cooker - these recipes are generally specific to the IP, but probably can be used on any pressure cooker.

 ## Technical

 You can find the source code on Github at <https://github.com/kornysietsma/recipes-korny-info>